 However, if the word "diamond" is also clustered with words like "Babe Ruth," "mound," "bat," or "ball," it takes on an entirely new (disambiguated) meaning:

 Entities go way beyond this though; it's important to understand that an entity doesn't have to be a person or thing — an entity could be a unique characteristic or defining feature.
 This is really powerful and can help search engines better understand your business as a brand.

 As with many small businesses that need SEO, the budget is almost always an issue.
 This was definitely one of the most challenging components of the project — making prioritization absolutely critical.

 For context, the budget for this project limited available time to only a couple of hours per month.

 Some other known challenges going into this project included the following:

-The first tool I'd used was Website Auditor to make sure that my on-page was dialed in.
+The first tool I'd used was Website SEO Audit tool to make sure that my on-page was dialed in.
 Obviously, if a website is riddled with 4xx errors or the page speed sucks, you're in for an uphill battle.
-Fixing on-page problems is a must.
+Fixing on-page SEO problems is a must.

 I'm glossing over this part because I feel like this is just an essential component of good SEO.
 I point this out because this obviously has an effect on the results; however, none of the content had been changed at this point in the campaign.

 At this stage, I was looking for keywords that were closely themed.
 I wasn't concerned with search volume.
 There are a few reasons for this, but the simplest reason is that, in my experience, using PPC doesn't always capture the long-tail terms that a keyword suggestion tool like auto-suggest does.

 While in the Related Questions tab in Rank Tracker, I'd also toggled from Questions Autocomplete to People Also Ask.